-Bottineau residents clean up after Sunday's storm damage
+Bottineau residents clean up after Sunday’s storm damage

-BOTTINEAU, N.D. – Some tense moments Sunday night in Bottineau County.
+Some tense moments Sunday night in Bottineau County.

 A local family is getting a closer look at damage to its property after they say a pair of tornadoes touched down.